newtonflash/staticFrame/readme.md

+# STATICFRAME 0.1.0
+> Structural framework for building static websites

+## About it
+This is a structural framework to get started with, which provide some best practices, library files, grunt task setups.
+This is based on Node and ruby(SASS engine).
+This framework is to create static/dynamic HTML files.

 Folder structure:

 Application             : Keep all public api calls, json/XML files here.
+.
 Resources
     |- scss             : SASS/LESS files.
     |- sprite-source    : sprite psd files